The Home Project

 The Home Project is an immersive performance piece that engages with ideas of homecoming, safety, and complex histories.
 A home is both a place of shelter and a place of tension -- memories settle into the space, become a part of the architecture, and remain there.
 They whisper of better or worse times and, when we leave the space, they stay, waiting for us.

-Incorporating elements of poetry, dance, immersive theatre, ambient sound design, and even open world video game mechanics, The Home Project was designed to create a unique storytelling experience.
-The piece was devised by putting the performers through writing exercises in which they explored their memories of home and their different emotions relating to those memories.
-By then talking through those writings, a movement language was created for each performer to represent certain memories they found salient.
-Those solo, duet, and group performances were then organized into two loops which were each performed twice during the run of show in different rooms within the the three floors of the Samuel Wadsworth Russell House, a nationally registered historic landmark.
+Incorporating elements of poetry, dance, immersive theatre, ambient sound design, and even open world video game mechanics, The Home Project was designed as a unique storytelling experience.
+The piece was devised by putting the performers through writing exercises in which they explored their memories of home.
+From those writings, a movement language was created for each performer to represent memories they found salient.
+These solo, duet, and group performances were organized into two loops which were each performed twice during the run of show in different rooms within the three floors of the Samuel Wadsworth Russell House, a nationally registered historic landmark.
 Each room contained different fragments of the cast's and director's lives in the form of writings and artifacts.
-The audience was then allowed to explore these spaces in any way or order they desired, thus conveying the feeling of exploring someone's actual house and stumbling on memories, notes, and hidden histories in a way that feels both exciting and somewhat intrusive.
+The audience was allowed to explore these spaces in any way or order they desired, evoking the feeling of exploring someone's actual house and stumbling on memories, notes, and hidden histories in a way that feels both exciting and intrusive.

 Director/Choreographer: Henry Lombino

 Production Designer: Ramsay Burgess

 Sound Design and Composition: Harrison Nir, inspired by the work of Alvin Lucier.